• Skip to primary navigation

 5. Guide them in managing Destructive Feelings

-Negative feeling like anger or envy can overpower the desire to care for others.
+Negative feelings, like anger or envy, can overpower the desire to care for others.
 Children need to be taught that although these feelings are normal, there are productive ways to deal with them so that others don’t get hurt.

 More Parenting